grzesiek-galezowski/java-readonly-collections/README.md

 ## Read-only vs immutable (e.g. Vavr)

 * Immutable collections contain methods such as `add`, but instead of modifying the data, they return new collection.
-Read-only collections do not directly contain such operations (although if someone wants, it can be achieved with streams)
+Read-only collections do not directly contain such operations (although if someone wants, it can be achieved with streams).
+When someone is not used to immutable collections, they may invoke the `add` method believing that it modifies the collection state and ignoring the returned value (this is especially true of Vavr which has some collections named exactly like their `java.util` mutable counterparts).
 * Immutable collections have the guarantee that they cannot change.
 A read-only collection is merely a view on a collection that can be changed by whoever holds the non-read-only reference.

 ## Usage example